-Usually we calculate expansion stress range L4 between operation condition (L2) and installation condition (L1).
-But what if we will calculate expansion stress range (L5) between operation condition (L2) and cold condition (L3)?
+Usually, we calculate the expansion stress range L4 between the operation condition (L2) and installation condition (L1).
+But what if we will calculate the expansion stress range (L5) between the operation condition (L2) and cold condition (L3)?
 Will it be greater or lower?

 In cold condition L3 the stress is tensile S=+F/A.

 This means that L4 expansion range will give SA=ABS(-F)/A=F/A, but L5 expansion range will give SA=ABS(-F+F)/A=2*F/A.

 Expansion range L5 is 2 times greater than L4!
 It’s more correct to calculate the expansion range between the operation and cold state (L2-L3) with friction instead of the operation state and installation state without friction (L2-L1).

 Friction factor decrease after several movements.
 Thus sometimes friction factor for L5 stress range calculation is required to be decreased by 1/2 from the full value.
 For example, if the friction factor for the L2 load case is µ =0.3, then for L3 we should use µ =0.3*0.5=0.15.
 In this case, the stress range L5 will be SA=ABS(-F+0.5F)/A=1.5*F/A.

 Let’s check how to calculate this in PASS/START-PROF software.

 Create a new simple model, pipe with an anchor on the left end and sliding support with a heavy valve on another end.